 It is important to remember first and foremost, that professional development must be about helping teachers teach better, in order that students can learn and make progress.
 What is the key staff learning that you hope to achieve today or in this session?
 We don’t think you should move on until this is absolutely clear in your mind!
 Many an INSET day becomes a series of disjointed activities that have no real purpose and before long staff will resent the lack of clarity in the learning.

-Think about the overall structure of the day and if you are responsible the structure of some of the sessions.
-Try to think about how staff will learn best – big questions, high quality input, opportunity for collaborative or co-operative learning and some time to think and reflect.
-Some of the best professional development has a combination of:
+Think about the overall structure of the professional development programme and then think about planning the day.
+Consider how staff will learn best; practice what you are about to preach – big questions, high quality input, opportunity for collaborative or co-operative learning and some time to think, reflect and consolidate learning.
+Some of the best professional development days have a combination of:

 - Camp Fire – presentations or input